pbcomita/CleandataProject/CodeBook.md

                avg66fBodyBodyGyroJerkMagstdid543 = mean(fBodyBodyGyroJerkMagstdid543)

 =================================================================
 The features of the dataset were from the original data set and are described here.
 Only the variables that estimated the mean value (mean) and the standard deviation (std) are used.
+Because these variables are averages, the units are the same as the original data, which is described below.
 These are abbreviated in the column names for simplicity.

 Feature Selection
 =================